✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Event marketers

-Quick scan of upcoming events with sold counts and capacity — spot what needs a promotion push.
+Quick scan of upcoming events with sold counts and capacity.
+Spot what needs a promotion push without bouncing between Eventbrite and the WP campaign dashboard.

 Sales ops